hyperledger-archives/avalon/PREREQUISITES.md

 https://creativecommons.org/licenses/by/4.0/
 -->

-# Trusted Compute Framework Prerequisites
+# Hyperledger Avalon Prerequisites

-Trusted Compute Framework (TCF) depends on several freely available software components.
-These must be installed and configured before compiling TCF.
+Hyperledger Avalon depends on several freely available software components.
+These must be installed and configured before compiling Avalon.
 This document describes how to get and compile these required components.